pipaman/HIP/0002-sign-miner.md

 February 3rd 2020 Helium's Blockchain Engineering team tags miner releases in conjunction with nextgate releases.
 Tagging a repo on GitHub results in a gzipped tarball of the source code being published for downloading.
-That Git tag or source arball release can be cryptographically signed so that a package manager or build tool can verify that the code is blessed by a particular signatory.
+That Git tag or source tarball release can be cryptographically signed so that a package manager or build tool can verify that the code is blessed by a particular signatory.